alexei-duhovics/signaling_heroes/README.md

 The test datasets will be provided to the participants at 8:15 on Sunday morning.
 The same data will be provided both in pcap and csv format.
 Use your solution to detect the malicious messages from the data.
 Store your results (malicious messages indeces) to a csv file.
 The indices should be according to those in the *testing_data.csv* file.
 Please note that the testing data files do not include any labels.

 The uploaded files should at least include the the source code files and the results file (csv).

+## Evaluation criteria

+The evaluation is done based on the following criteria.
+Only the first criteria is used.
+In case the evaluation results in a tie (less than 0.1 difference) between two teams, the second criteria is used and so on.

+1. F1 Score
+2. Completeness:
+  * Has the pipeline been implemented from PCAP or only from CSV?
+3. Effectiveness:
+  * How long does it take to run the pipeline? (difference of less than a couple of seconds is considered equal)
+4. Elegance:
+  * The readability of the code
+5. Solution to detect anomalies from more challenging datasets

 ## Links